hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/ReadMe.md

     * Now that the weight is the same for all the time steps the gradients can be combined together for all time steps
     * The weights are then updated for both recurrent neuron and the dense layers
   * Here, "unrolled network" looks just like basics neural network, and the backpropagation here is similar to basic neural network but it combines the gradients of error for all time steps
+  * <b>Vanishing Gradient</b>
+    * Examples: "Baby Emmanuel, who loves eating vegetables and cares about animals, ______ (don't or doesn't) like pork"
+    * In the example, whether the blank should be filled with "don't" or "doesn't" depends on subject "Baby Emmanuel", however it's far away from the the blank.
+Neural networks suffer from Vanishing Gradient tend to miss out relations between words which are far away from each other
+    * LSTM, GRU are the architectures of RNN that can solve the issue of vanishing gradient.
+  * GRU (Gated Recurrent Unit)
+    * [GRU Mathematical Concept][8]
+      * Hidden state for example "who loves eating vegetables and cares about animals"
+      * RNN modifies hidden states, GRU simply give a bypass option to hidden state.
+So in the above "Baby Emmanuel" example, it can ignore the hidden state, and correctly fill in "doesn't"
+  * Because most of RNN practice are sequential analysis, I put the code here: https://github.com/hanhanwu/Hanhan_Data_Science_Practice/tree/master/sequencial_analysis
+    * Check those sections start with "RNN - "
+  * LSTM
+    * LSTM is supposed to perform better than GRU in sentences with long dependencies.
+It has more params and therefore requires longer time to train.
+    * LSTM has forget gate to control how much previous info will be sent to the next cell, whereas GRU exposes its entire memory to the next cell
+    * Controlling the hidden state that is moving forward to the next cell can give us complete control of all gates in the next cell.
+    * [LSTM Mathematical Concept Difference with GRU][8]
+  * Both GRU and LSTM understand a text from left to right, sometimes you need to read to the right side and go back to the left side, this requires to add "Bidirectional" into RNN

 * Resources I didn't work on